How to Add Social Media Icons to an Email Signature

 Shortening a URL is just the beginning.
 To truly leverage the power of these links, you need to incorporate campaign tracking to understand exactly what’s working.

 Ever wondered how marketing teams know exactly which campaigns drive traffic and sales?
 The secret is UTM parameters.
 These are simple tags you add to the end of your URL that tell analytics platforms (like Google Analytics) where the click came from.
+For more details, learn how to track social media traffic with Google Analytics.

 A URL with UTM parameters looks something like this: